HobnobMancer/cazy_webscraper/docs/tutorial.rst

 .. code-block:: bash

-   cazy_webscraper --kingdoms viruses --genera Aspergillus --species Layia carnosa,Layia chrysanthemoides --strains Trichoderma reesei QM6a,Trichoderma reesei QM9414
+   cazy_webscraper --kingdoms viruses --genera Aspergillus --species "Layia carnosa,Layia chrysanthemoides" --strains "Trichoderma reesei QM6a,Trichoderma reesei QM9414"

 .. note::
    This is a single command written on a single line.
 When typing the command into the terminal do not fit enter until you have finished the command.